jonathanwmaddison/MotivateMyRun/README.md

 run npm install for the required packages.

-Update the phone number that you want the program to text.

 ### Environmental Variables

 Setup a .env file in your root with the following key values (you'll need to setup twitter, a database, and Twilio account).
 This was built using an mLabs hosted mongoDB database.